opf/openproject/docs/user-guide/time-and-costs/time-and-costs-faq/README.md

 Yes, you can use the "My spent time" widget on My Page and use the filters there.

+## Can I log time in a different unit than hours, e.g. in days?

+No, it is not (yet) possible to log time in days or any other units than hours.
+However, you can use decimal places, like 0.25 hours.

 ## Does OpenProject offer resource management?

 You can [set up budgets](../../budgets), [set an estimated time in the field **Work**](../../work-packages/edit-work-package/) for a work package and use the [Assignee board](../../agile-boards/#choose-between-board-types) to find out how many work packages are assigned to a person at the moment.